 By late afternoon, post-siesta, a newly rebuilt pool area suddenly became a playground for local teenagers to dip and dive.
-In the background loomed an oddity – a gently crumbling hotel used by Sophia Loren and John Wayne in the late 1950s while filming the forgettable Legion of the Lost.
+In the background loomed an oddity – a gently crumbling hotel used by Sophia Loren and John Wayne in the late 1950s while filming the totally forgettable Legion of the Lost (heard of it? me neither).
 Word has it that theirs was an emotionally tumultuous collaboration – but that’s history, or is it yet another myth?

 Like its remote equivalent across the Sahara in Mali, Timbuktu, Ghadames specialises in legends, myths and exotic extremes – perfect material for tourist brochures.
 Yet surprisingly few tourists drift through.
-Most I encountered were Italian and French, both nationalities revisiting their former colonial stamping-ground.
-In contrast, a few years ago I found the more renowned Timbuktu a sad, neglected place, semi-commercialised for waves of tourists, unfriendly as a result, and with little interest other than its beautiful mud mosque.
+Most I encountered were Italian or French, both nationalities revisiting their former colonial stamping-ground.
+In contrast, a few years ago I found more renowned Timbuktu to be a sad, neglected place, semi-commercialised for waves of tourists, unfriendly as a result, and with little historical interest other than its beautiful mud mosque and of course the exceptional library – now dispersed.
 Even the surrounding sand dunes were speckled with litter.
 Read my post about it here

 Meanwhile the easy-going and welcoming Ghadames population – whether Berbers, Tuaregs, Moroccans or sub-Saharan Africans (and even Vietnamese road-builders) – struggle to find a place in our world, despite the fact that their ‘green’ architecture is exactly what hip architects of the west are aiming to recreate.